Pocketzen/cse15l-lab-reports/lab1.md

 the command concatenates and prints the content of /home/lecture1 from line 2, lecture1 is a directory

-## 3. cd, ls, and cat commands with a patch to a file as an argument
+## 3. cd, ls, and cat commands using a path to a file as an argument
 ```
 [user@sahara ~]$ cd lecture1/messages/en-us.txt
 bash: cd: lecture1/messages/en-us.txt: Not a directory